IanMadlenya/augur-node/README.md

 `http://your_server:8547/getTags?limit=1000`

 This will return you the top 1000 tags.
 The `page` parameter is not supported here due to a limitation in how aggregrations work in elasticsearch.

+You can also specify a `branchId` to return tags from.
+Default branch will be used if not specified.